 We gave it four months.
 I figured that was long enough to realize it did not work for us.
 But during those four months, I did learn a few things you might find helpful:

-When something unusual occurs, you need to decide where that money comes from.
+- When something unusual occurs, you need to decide where that money comes from.
 Is it a household expense or does it come from your emergency fund?
+Can it be covered from your spending money or another envelope?

-You may want to keep a small emergency fund envelope for times when you need something like cold medicine or wiper blades.
+- You may want to keep a small emergency fund envelope for times when you need something like cold medicine or wiper blades.
+Or windows.

 Unless you are super organized and already have special envelopes for such things.